 Everyone hand sanitizer is EWG Verified, meaning it has received the Environmental Working Group’s top rating for safety.
 While we usually choose fragrance-free options whenever possible, we like that this company has been through EWG-verification and that the fragrances are derived from essential oils.
 That said, if you’re sensitive or have allergies or asthma, we’d still recommend avoiding fragrance.

 Nobody’s perfect: This formula does contain organic ethanol, alcohol derived from non-GMO sugar cane.
 The issue with alcohol’s toxicity is much more dangerous when it comes from ingesting the substance, versus on your skin.
 Because this formula has been vetted by the Environmental Working Group, we’re comfortable using and recommending it.

 At Force of Nature, we believe that when it comes to non-toxic hand sanitizer, and every other product we use around our families, it’s important to learn as much as possible about ingredient safety.
 Check out resources like the EWG’s Product Ratings for hand sanitizers, and start learning about brands that are non-toxic and environmentally responsible.
-You can also learn more about our revolutionary cleaning system that uses electricity to convert salt, water & vinegar into a sanitizer and disinfectant as effective as bleach, but with no toxic chemicals.
+You can also learn more about Force of Nature, our revolutionary cleaning system that uses electricity to convert salt, water & vinegar into a sanitizer and disinfectant as effective as bleach, but with no toxic chemicals.
 It kills 99.9% of viruses and bacteria and is EPA registered for use in hospitals, ICUs, schools, daycares, veterinary clinics and more.
 With no harmful chemicals, it’s great for any germy situation that comes your way.
 We’ve got lots of info about how Force of Nature kills viruses and bacteria, how Force of Nature is safe to use on just about any surface, and about how Force of Nature actually works.